Los Kjarkas: Llorando se fue, and the Lambada plagiarism controversy

-In the mid-1980s, Los Kjarkas were at their peak of their popularity.
+In the mid-1980s, Los Kjarkas was at their peak of their popularity.
 Then suddenly a plagiarism case would catapult them even further.
 In 1989, a French group called Kaoma popularized a new dance called Lambada, but the song Lambada was actually an unauthorized cover of Llorando se fue, composed by Ulises Hermosa and Gonzalo Hermosa and sung by Los Kjarkas in the saya rhythm.
 The song had reached Kaoma after being covered by two other musicians: Cuarteto Continental (1984), and Márcia Ferreira (1986), the latter being a legally authorized adaptation into Portuguese.
 Then Jean Georgakarakos and Olivier Lorsac discovered Ferreira's version in Porto Seguro, Brazil, and when they returned to Paris, they registered the composition under the name Lambada, and with a fictional composer called Chico de Oliveira, which turned out to be a pseudonym for Olivier Lamotte d'Incamps, aka Olivier Lorsac, one of the producers of Kaoma.

 The Bolivian group had registered the song in Germany's GEMA, and afterwards both Los Kjarkas and Márcia Ferreira sued Kaoma.
 And that would lead to the recognition by French courts that they were the rightful owners of the song's copyrights.
 Kaoma had to pay a large financial compensation to Los Kjarkas and Márcia Ferreira.

 The incident helped Los Kjarkas become even better known in Europe, Asia, and the Americas.

 The song was sampled by multiple artists afterwards, including on Don Omar's "Taboo" and on Jennifer Lopez's single "On the Floor".